This blog may contain affiliate links. Read our disclosure policy for more info.

 In Miraflores, the restaurant Rustica in Parque Kennedy does really tasty fresh ceviche served with traditional sides.
 Trust me on this, just go try it!

-Tour Recommendation: For an extra special experience, join this tour where you will make your very own ceviche!
+For an extra special experience, join this tour where you will make your very own ceviche before following up with a lesson on how to make the perfect pisco sour!

 15. Try Surfing